deepskystacker/DSS/Installers/README.txt

     This shouldn't cause any problems as a "not supported" decision simply resulted in a single warning message.

 16. Bug fix: Add a small windows resource file so the application icon gets set.

+17. Write all output text streams to a QByteArray buffer, and then use a single QFile::write() to write them.

 Welcome to DeepSkyStacker 5.1.6
 ===============================